GaoYang-Thu/learn-keras-in-tensorflow/README.md

 # learn-keras-in-tensorflow

+__Why Keras?
+Because:__
+> Being able to go from idea to result with the least possible delay is the key to doing good research.

-__Goal: Learn to use Keras within TensorFlow to implement autoencoder, gan, ...__
+__Therefore, my goal is: to learn Keras (running on TensorFlow) to implement important machine learning algorithms, (such as autoencoder, gan, ...) and pave the way for future research.__
 __Learn by doing.__ :sunglasses::sunny:

 ## Contents